Flying Tanagras

 Rights: Sofía Bassi Foundation

 Flying Tanagras (Tanagras volando, 1965) is a striking example of Sofía Bassi’s dreamlike aesthetic.
 Two spectral female figures traverse an ethereal, mountainous landscape.
 The two figures appear suspended in a dance with the wind, their garments dissolving into the terrain in a seamless fusion of body and environment.
-The title’s reference to Tanagras, small terracotta figurines from ancient Greece, invokes classical antiquity and its association with feminine elegance and ritual poise.
+The title’s reference to Tanagras, small terracotta figurines from ancient Greece, introduces an allusion to classical antiquity and to sculptural traditions associated with representations of the human figure.